-Did you know that the government is changing how ECO works?
-From 1st April 2022, ECO3 will be no more and ECO4 will takeover.
-Here we explain the changes and why changes are being made.
+Did you know that the fourth phase of the Government’s Energy Company Obligation called ECO4 is currently accepting applications from homeowners?
+Here we explain the grants and the changes that have been made to the scheme.
 So grab a cup of coffee and get ready to learn everything there is to know about ECO4!

 1. What is the Energy Company Obligation?

 The Energy Company Obligation (ECO) is a scheme that requires energy companies to help households who are struggling with their fuel bills.
 It is a Government initiative that obligates energy companies to reduce carbon emissions and help the UK meet carbon reduction targets.

 Under this obligation energy suppliers deliver lifetime savings by installing energy efficiency measures in homes throughout England, Scotland and Wales.